 Invented in 1872, the toy piano was mostly considered an educational toy for children.
 It was not until John Cage’s seminal work, “Suite For Toy Piano” in 1947 that single-handedly turned the toy piano into a concert instrument.
 In recent decades, a growing number of musicians and audience members have embraced this instrument for its freshness, un-assuming yet quirky quality.

-Through history, instruments have changed depending on the imagination of composers and the potential they found in them.
-UnCaged Toy Piano hopes to create an opportunity for musicians, artists and composers to discover and develop its inherent language while promoting it in concerts, recordings, and festivals.
-By holding a call-for-scores annually, the UnCaged Toy Piano encourages composers and artists of any age, gender, ethnicity, and background to create works for this instrument.
+UnCaged Toy Piano creates opportunities for musicians, artists and composers to discover and develop its inherent language while promoting it in concerts, recordings, and festivals.
+By holding a competition annually, the UnCaged Toy Piano encourages composers and artists of any age, gender, ethnicity, and background to create works for this instrument.

 UnCaging the Toy Piano